KoolKevin723/Reliability-Test-Planning/README.md

 # Reliability-Test-Planning
-Python tool used for planning number of samples needed for testing
+Python function used for planning number of samples needed for testing

 **Reliability Test Planning Binomial Method.py:**